Ciudad Real (EFE)

 Ask: What do you think is the main concern of your constituents and what solutions do you propose?

-Cañizares’ proposals to improve the lives of young people in Ciudad Real
+Zamora’s proposals for the youth of Ciudad Real

 Ask: What are your plans to improve the lives of young people (housing, work?) or attract young talent to the city?

-Ask: Highlight a quality of your main opponent or a concern you share with her about the city.
+Ask: Highlight a quality of your main opponent or a concern you share with him about the city.

 Ask: With what three words would you like those who live outside of it to define your city?